Jodu555/CineFinn/README.md

   - [x] 0 - 9 for video percentage skip
     - [x] Add a nice skip animation
   - [x] . & , for 1 frame more and less
-- [ ] Add an Primy like sidebar with the characters
-- [ ] Add Playlists for users e.g. (Watchlist)
-  - [ ] Let the user create its own playlists with names
 - [x] Think about a way on how to make it work to add an intro skip button
 - [x] Show the Approx. Intro in the timeline
 - [x] Implement a Intro Skip button